Spesialisering i Embedded Systems, student Kent Odde

 Prices

-For alternative 2, the price also includes supervision and grading of the written assignment.
+The price for attending the course is NOK 25.000,- and includes supervision and grading of the written assignment.

 Registration